XS-MLVP/UnityChipForXiangShan/documents/content/zh-cn/docs/08_template_pr.md

 # Checklist:

 - [ ] My code follows the style guidelines of this project
+- [ ] I have added the appropriate tags
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation